-37.15.2 Coordinated channel recommendation (Co-CR)
+37.16.2 Coordinated channel recommendation (Co-CR)

+37.16.2.1 General

-This subclause describes a mechanism for better recommendations on channel selection for P2P communication by enabling coordination among APs that do not belong to the same ESS so that the channels recommended for P2P operation sent by those APs are the same.
+This subclause describes a mechanism for better recommendations on channel selection for P2P communication by enabling coordination among APs (#849) so that the channels recommended for P2P operation sent by those APs are the same.
 The procedure is optional for an AP to support, and an AP that supports the procedure may reject a request from another AP to perform Co-CR.

 TGbn editor: Please add the following paragraphs under subclause 37.16.2.1 (General) as follows (#3130):